NRI OCI Property Sale Lower TDS Certificate Form 13

 - For preparation of application and documents – 2 Days

-- For Moving Application to the TDS Jurisdictional Officer (Internal computerised process in Income Tax Department) – 4 days
+- For Moving Application to the TDS Jurisdictional Officer (Internal computerized process in Income Tax Department) – 4 days

 - For Raising Observation & Other Requirement by TDS Officer – 2 Days

 - For Complying the TDS Officer Queries – 2 Days